rmattson1008/inside-outside-alg/README.md

     - show parse
     - clarify likelihood in EM
     - decide how "final" to make code for it.
-    - maybe handle pcfg bad input
+    - maybe handle pcfg bad input, catch gracefully
+    - tool to convert np->text? nice and modular function
+    - initialize with weight
+    - generate different types of grammars? control possibilities...

+- Test
+- take canonical astronomer example....

+Either binary rules and unary rules,
+Or non-terminals, but this makes no sense without pos. so nonterminals + unary rules. (suggest tagging)